microsoft/FluidFramework/build-tools/packages/build-cli/src/codeCoverage/README.md

 ### Identifying the baseline build

-Before running coverage comparison, code coverage plugin identifies the baseline build for the PR.
+Before running coverage comparison, a baseline build needs to be determined for the PR.
+This is typically based on the target branch for the PR.
 For example, if a pull request was targeting main, we would consider the baseline to be the main commit that the PR branch was based off of.

 ### Downloading artifacts from baseline build